 As designers we will :

-- Develop our knowledge in nutrition and cooking skills to
+- Develop our knowledge in nutrition and cooking skills.

-As historians we will study the struggle between the Vikings and Anglo-Saxons for the Kingdom of England:
+As historians we will study the struggle of the Anglo-Saxons for the Kingdom of England:

 - Who were the Anglo-Saxons and how did they influence our lives today?